BuzzteeBear/OpenXR-MotionCompensation/docs/README.md

 ## Advanced Features
 The following features are purely optional and only recommended for users already familiar with the basic funtionality of oxrmc.

-### Saving and reloading the cor location
+### Locking the reference pose
-**This feature is relevant for [using a virtual tracker](#using-a-virtual-tracker) only!**
-Once you're satisfied with the current setting, the current position and orientation of the cor can be saved to the (global = `ctrl + shift + s` or app-specific = `ctrl + shift + a`) config file.
-You can subsequently set the config key `load_ref_pose_from_file` to `1`.
-This causes the cor position and orientation to be loaded from the config file when calibrating instead of being determined using the hmd position and the offset values.
+Once you're satisfied with the tracker's current reference pose (which for a virtual tracker is the center of rotation), it can be saved to the config file by activating `lock_reference_pose` shortcut (**CTRL** + **SHIFT** + **HOME** by default).
+This will also cause the reference position and orientation to be loaded from the config file when calibrating instead of being determined using current physical tracker pose or hmd position and offset values, respectively.
-Applications using OpenComposite usually operate in a different VR play-space than titles supporting native OpenXR.
-That's why cor position needs to be saved once for all native games and once for all games using OpenComposite.
+Applications using OpenComposite operate in a different VR playspace than titles supporting native OpenXR.
+That's why the reference pose locking has one setting for all native games and another for all games using OpenComposite (parameters ending with `_oc`).
-**Note that this functionality may not work with all HMD vendors.
+**Note that this functionality may not work with all HMD vendors because the VR playspace needs to stay consistent between sessions.
 Setting up the play-space in the VR runtime of your hmd (before first use) might help to get this working correctly.
 Rumor has it that some HMDs need to be started/initialized at the exact same location for the play-space coordinates to be consistent in between uses.**

 ### Input stabilizer
 **This feature is considered experimental and may cause undefined behaviour!**